An erratic guide to consistent writing.

 Verdict: Only use uniconically.

 English is extraordinary in that it has words for almost every occasion, including some occasions which will never happen.
-Take juvenescent which means becoming younger: nothing does that, and yet here we are!
+Take juvenescent, for example, which means becoming younger: nothing does that, and yet here we are!

 Sometimes an individual’s urge to coin a new word to express something rewards and enriches society at large: scientist, to elbow, metrosexual, extreme adjectivity.
 These are all treasures of our linguistic heritage invented by solitary writers whose genius allowed us to express something hitherto inexpressible yes they are shut up.